Skip to main content

 Graf points out a water tank with a heater attached to it and a pallet stacked with 94-pound bags of cement.
 To make grout, he and his co-workers pour the bags into a yellow, cylindrical mixer and then add water heated to 75 degrees, which makes the grout set up faster.

-“There’s ice layers in the rock, and I want the grout to start curing before it freezes,” says Graf, who’s been on Condon’s drill crew for eight years.
+“There are ice layers in the rock, and I want the grout to start curing before it freezes,” says Graf, who’s been on Condon’s drill crew for eight years.

 On the walk back up, I ask Wilson what he does for fun.
 Last weekend, he says, he raced in the Big Sky Biggie, a 60-mile mountain bike race with 10,000 vertical feet of climbing.
 He trained by riding “a boatload” in July and August, including a 10-mile, 1,500-vert ride to and from work three to four days a week.

-Wilson has a degree in building construction management from Michigan State University, and worked as a carpenter during college.
+Wilson has a degree in building construction management from Michigan State University and worked as a carpenter during college.
 Before they came to Big Sky, he and his wife, Beth, lived in 11 different homes in 11 years, following construction jobs around Colorado from the Front Range to Eagle County and Steamboat Springs.

 They wound up in Big Sky when his company landed a four-year project elsewhere in the area in 2016.
-They decided to buy a house, even before his company finalized the full contract.
+They decided to buy a house even before his company finalized the full contract.

 “We were like, ‘This place is awesome,’ and we didn’t want to pay rent,” he said.
 “We just figured we’d stay.”

 Their second son, TJ, was born at Bozeman Health six months after they moved here.
 He’s now a kindergartener at Ophir School, where his older brother, Levon, is in third grade.
 Beth, who previously worked as a special education teacher, is now assistant director of the adaptive snow sports program in Big Sky, Eagle Mount.
-Wilson is on the board of the nonprofit Big Sky Community Organization, and has volunteered for the local climate action group, Big Sky SNO.
+Wilson is on the board of the nonprofit Big Sky Community Organization and has volunteered for the local climate action group, Big Sky SNO.

 We board the tram to head back down—the old bucket, that is—at 2:30 p.m.
 For Wilson, it’s already been a full day.

 First thing in the morning, he facilitated a two-hour Zoom meeting to review progress on the tram.
-Around 20 people join the meeting each week, including teams from Garaventa, the Swiss company that designed the tram and Garaventa’s sister company, Doppelmayr, a chairlift manufacturer based in Salt Lake City and Wolfurt, Austria.
+Around 20 people join the meeting each week, including teams from Garaventa, the Swiss company that designed the tram, and Garaventa’s sister company, Doppelmayr, a chairlift manufacturer based in Salt Lake City and Wolfurt, Austria.
 Civil engineers from the Bozeman-based Gaston Engineering were there, as were structural, mechanical and electrical engineers, and managers from Condon-Johnson and Jackson Contractor Group, the Missoula-based contractor building the bottom terminal.

-Next, Wilson checked on job sites including a new team member housing building, the Mountain Village umbrella bar, and two parking lots that are getting resurfaced.
+Next, Wilson checked on job sites, including a new team member housing building, the Mountain Village umbrella bar, and two parking lots that are getting resurfaced.

-On his drive up Mr. K to the tram base, he stopped by the future gondola mid-station to check on logging; swung by the helicopter staging site at the base of Challenger; and spoke to job site managers at the tram bottom terminal.
+On his drive up Mr. K to the tram base, he stopped by the future gondola mid-station to check on logging, swung by the helicopter staging site at the base of Challenger, and spoke to job site managers at the tram bottom terminal.

 Of all the projects, Wilson is most excited about the future restaurant in the Bowl, which he calls the “crown jewel” of the multi-year tram-gondola project, both for its artistic design and hopeful LEED certification.